The Total Gym has become very well known for it’s tv infomercials and celebrity endorsers, but does that make it a legit

 All these factors put together makes the XLS a more comfortable, stable product to use.

 The prices change frequently, but right now Total Gym Direct is offering a better deal.
 They also offer a 30-day trial for $1.
-Click on above image to check it out.
+See full review.

 Resistance levels: 12